 Important Travel Document Information – Please Read

-Travelling to Estonia? for a short trip of up to 90 days, you will need an Estonian Schengen Visa.
-European countries that have abolished border controls between each other and this is known as The Schengen Area.
+If you are travelling to Estonia for a short trip of up to 90 days, you will need an Estonian Schengen Visa.
+European countries that have abolished border controls between each other are known as Schengen Member States.

 We advise you to make an applications as soon as possible.
-This ensures approval for your visa to Estonia in time for your trip.
+This ensures approval for your Estonia Visa in time for your trip.
 Please note you will not be allowed on a flight without a valid visa document.

 A Schengen Visa is an official travel document.
 It allows a person to travel to any country in the Schengen Area.
 For stays of up to 90 days for tourism or business purposes.